 1. Consistency Cultivates Intimacy

-I used to wonder how often couples are supposed to have sex in order to have a close marriage.
+I used to wonder how often couples are supposed to have sex in a Christian marriage.
 Weekly?
 Twice weekly?
 Daily?
 Who knows?

 There’s no magic number, however.
 Rather than worry about an exact frequency, try to be generally consistent, whatever that looks like in your relationship.
 A newlywed couple in their twenties with no kids is going to have a much different dynamic than a more seasoned couple.
 But both have the same need for consistency.

 There can be a lot of reasons why you aren’t in the mood to have sex: pregnancy, babies, health and schedules, to name a few.
 All I have to say is that you prioritize what’s important.
-And this is important.
+And sex in Christian marriage is important.

 Related Reading: Four Reasons You’re Never In the Mood (and how to fix it!)